 Chiropractic adjustments are a natural, noninvasive method of realigning your spine.
 With chiropractic adjustments, vertebrae, discs, and joints that have fallen out of alignment can be placed back in their respective places.
 Spinal manipulation is a more conservative method of healing the often debilitating pain that accompanies spinal subluxation, that also offers little to no recovery time and almost immediate improvement in mobility.

 Routine chiropractic care does much more than alleviate current symptoms, as it can help prevent future problems from occurring as well as promote overall health and wellness within the body.
-Visit one of ChiroCare of Florida’s eight offices around the South Florida area to learn more about how routine chiropractic care can benefit you.
+Visit one of ChiroCare of Florida’s eleven offices around the South Florida area to learn more about how routine chiropractic care can benefit you.

 Do I Need a Chiropractic Adjustment?